-For test current below $4\,x\,I_N$ , slowly increase the test current over one phase and earth until the protection picks up.
+For test current below $4 \times I_N$, slowly increase the test current over one phase and ground until the protection picks up.

-Test currents larger than 4 times $I_N$ may overload and damage the relay if applied continuously (refer to Section 3.1.1 for overload capability).
+Test currents larger than 4 times I_N may overload and damage the relay if applied continuously (refer to Section 3.1.1 for overload capability).
 Observe a cooling down period!